Contents of this page:

 The dollarization has helped build a very strong middle-class in Ecuador.
 The population of most of the neighboring countries is either very poor or very rich, with few people in the middle.
 While much of the population of Ecuador is still very poor (wages for the common laborer average $250 per month), the percentage of homeless people is among the lowest in South America.
 Food is plentiful and affordable to all, and overall standard of living is rising.

 The strong middle-class has led to a housing boom in the major cities.
-The number of higher end apartment buildings under construction or recently completed is astounding, and here in Cuenca, over 85% of these apartments are owned by locals.
+The number of higher end apartment buildings under construction or recently completed is astounding, and here in Cuenca, well over 90% of these luxury condos are purchased by locals.

 Government relations with the US continue to be cordial, despite some recent disagreements about the ownership and management of oil reserves in the northeastern jungle.